 Shade can be the bane of every flower gardener’s existence.
-You’d like something to brighten up that dark corner in your yard. . . but what?
-I’ve compiled a list of 22 annual flowers to fill up your shady flower bed, along with a few helpful hints for gardening in the shade.
+You’d like something to brighten up that dark corner in your yard… but what can you plant?
+I’ve compiled a list of 26 shade-loving annuals to fill up your shady flower bed, along with a few helpful hints for gardening in the shade.

 Partial Shade and Full Shade